kavia-common/jira-confluence-connector-146762-146772/README.md

 - Confluence connect is analogous ("/auth/confluence/login").
 - After Atlassian redirects back to our backend callbacks, the backend will:
   - Exchange authorization code for tokens
-  - Store access_token, refresh_token, and expiration on the first user (demo simplification)
+  - Store access_token, refresh_token, and expiration on a resolved user:
+    - If state carries user_id or email, we associate to that user (creating by email if necessary)
+    - Else if any user exists, we use the first one
+    - Else we auto-create a placeholder user (email oauth-user-<uuid>@example.local)
   - Redirect to APP_FRONTEND_URL + "/oauth/jira?status=success&user_id=<id>&state=<optional>" for Jira
     (Default APP_FRONTEND_URL if not set: https://vscode-internal-13311-beta.beta01.cloud.kavia.ai:3000)
 - Your frontend should implement a route (/oauth/jira) to read these query params and update UI state — e.g., mark the provider as "Connected".